How to complain about your energy supplier

-Phoning has immediate impact - but most providers' customer service centres have limited hours.
+A phone call has an immediate impact - but most providers' customer service centres have limited hours.

-Email and there's usually an instant response - from an auto-reply, promising someone will be in touch within two days.
-But email is extremely useful, because it allows for attachments - think photos of disputed bills and meter readings - and provides a communication trail for both customers and the supplier to look back over quickly and easily.
+Email and there's usually an instant response - from an auto-reply, promising someone will be in touch soon.
+But email is extremely useful, because it allows for attachments - think photos of disputed bills and meter readings - and provides a communication trail.

-Writing is like email, only slower, and it can be more difficult to keep track of who sent what and when.
+A written complaint boasts the same benefits of email, but it's slower and makes it more difficult to keep track of who sent what and when.

 2. Keep records

-Noted as an advantage of email above, keeping track of your correspondence will make following up for both you and the supplier much easier and quicker.
+Keeping track of correspondence will make following up for the customer and the supplier much easier and quicker.

-Keep notes of who you speak to - ask, politely, for the name of the person you talk to when you call them - and the dates and times of any phone calls.
-This is particularly important if you think your supplier is dealing with you poorly or unfairly.
+Customers should make a note of who they speak to when calling their provider and the dates and times they made the calls.
+This is particularly important if a supplier is dealing with a complaint poorly or unfairly.

-But it can also be useful should you wish to claim compensation later, as you can use your notes and phone bills as evidence of the cost in both time and money of dealing with the problem.
+But it can also be useful should a customer wish to claim compensation later, as notes and phone bills can be used as evidence of the cost, both financially and in terms of time, of dealing with the problem.

-If the situation isn't resolved with a couple of phone calls and you end up going through the provider's official complaints procedure, communicating solely through email or letters will help you keep track of it all more easily.
+If the situation isn't resolved with a couple of phone calls and a customer ends up going through the provider's official complaints procedure, communicating solely through email or letters will help keep track of it all more easily.

 3. Be reasonable